-MTA Long Island Rail Road - As of December 31, 2021, MTA Long Island Rail Road had approximately 6,983 employees.
-Approximately 6,155 of the railroad's employees are represented by 8 different unions in 19 bargaining units.
-Collective bargaining efforts in the first and second quarters of 2021 produced several agreements that were ratified and approved by the MTA Board in June.
-These agreements, reached separately with all MTA Long Island Rail Road unions other than the Brotherhood of Locomotive Engineers and a small group of Supervisors in the International Railway Supervisors Association, cover approximately 93% of the represented workforce at MTA Long Island Rail Road.
-Spanning the two-year period from April 16, 2019 through April 15, 2021, the agreements include identical provisions.
-They each award the same wage increases as the first two years of the current 4-year TWU Local 100 agreement: that is, 2.0% on the first day of the new agreement and an additional 2.25% one year later.
-They include no other financial terms.
-Because all the MTA Long Island Rail Road agreements passed by the Board in June span through April 2021, the railroad's represented population are seeking new terms going forward.
+MTA Long Island Rail Road - As of December 31, 2022, MTA Long Island Rail Road has approximately 7,229 employees.
+Approximately 6,433 of the railroad's employees are represented by 8 different unions in 19 bargaining units.
+Beginning in early 2021, collective bargaining efforts produced several agreements that were ratified and approved by the MTA Board in June of that year.
+These agreements, reached separately with all MTA Long Island Rail Road unions other than the Brotherhood of Locomotive Engineers and a small group of Supervisors in the International Railway Supervisors Association, covered more than 90% of the represented workforce at MTA Long Island Rail Road.
+Spanning the two-year period from April 16, 2019 through April 15, 2021, the agreements included identical provisions.
+They each awarded the same wage increases as the first two years of the current 4-year TWU Local 100 agreement: that is, 2.0% on the first day of the new agreement and an additional 2.25% one year later.
+They included no other financial terms.